 IT Services will generate the firstname.lastname part of your email address from your University Card record.
 The firstname will be the forename you underlined when using a paper University Card application form, otherwise your first forename.
 The lastname will be your full surname (with any spaces or apostrophes removed).
 If this name is not the one by which you are usually known (or it is inconveniently long), then you may ask that your email address be changed to reflect your preferred name.
 This allows for changes such as "Stephen" to "Steve" or dropping complete components of a multi-word or hyphenated family name.

 Notice: Note that the University has a policy of transparency in email names, so initials or completely unrelated nicknames are not acceptable.

-Each address is potentially linked to a central Nexus account.
+Each address is potentially linked to a central Nexus365 account.
 However, IT Services Registration will alter this default if a departmental or college server is to be used.
 The relevant local IT officer will usually arrange this on your behalf.

 People with affiliations to both a department and a college will have an email address for each.
 This allows people a choice of how they wish to be addressed.